| WHY

 our purpose it was this fine old Saddlehorse stock that

-original type of Missouri Foxtrotter.
-These horses pioneered
+type of Missouri Foxtrotter.
+These horses pioneered the

-became the solid family, utility horse of the
+most importantly they became the solid family, utility horse

-Ozarks.
-The horse all the family members could use and enjoy.
+of the Ozarks.
+The horse all the family members could use

 to foxtrot and the foxtrot gait proved to be the most sure